 Sit on your mat with your knees bent and the bottoms of your feet together in front of you.
 Your legs will form a diamond.
 For a deep stretch, bring your feet close to your body and lean forward while pressing your elbows against your inner thighs.
-For an easier stretch, keep your feet a bit further away from you, hold onto your ankles and gently lean forward.
+For an easier stretch, keep your feet a bit farther away from you, hold onto your ankles, and gently lean forward.

 2. Easy Pose with Forward Fold

 From butterfly pose, you can make a simple transition to easy pose.
 Cross your legs, bringing your ankles just below your knees (as best as you can), fold forward, and bring your hands face down on the mat in front of you.
 You may feel a stretch in your outer hips, inner hips, and sometimes in both areas.
 Hold the forward-fold position for 1 to 3 minutes, and then sit back up.
 Switch legs (e.g., if you had your left leg crossed over your right, now cross your right over your left) and repeat.